 New Construction: SUNY Canton's extraordinary recent growth has resulted in the construction of two new beautiful facilities.
 The College opened its \$42 million athletic facility in July 2011.
 The massive building includes a brand new ice arena, fitness center, basketball courts, field house, and swimming pool.
 Other recent additions include a beautiful, lighted, synthetic turf field and a baseball field.
 The combination of great facilities will provide our sports teams the best training and playing options.
-SUNY Canton is expanding its sports offerings and has recently added women's volleyball, men's golf, women's ice hockey, women's lacrosse and men's lacrosse.
-That brings the total number of sports teams to 14, including men's and women's basketball, cross country, soccer; men's ice hockey, softball and baseball.
-The Kangaroos are a provisional member of the NCAA and also a member of the USCAA.
+SUNY Canton is expanding its sports offerings and has recently added women's volleyball, men's and women's golf, women's ice hockey, women's lacrosse and men's lacrosse.
+That brings the total number of sports teams to 15, including men's and women's basketball, cross country, soccer; men's ice hockey, softball and baseball.
+The Kangaroos are a Division III NCAA member..